 3. The Environmentally Friendly Side of Interactive Banking Technology

 One aspect every big company is trying to tackle is the environmental impact of its operations.
 The average customer is increasingly sensitive to this global issue and rewards the most conscious companies with unshakable loyalty.
-By utilizing a tablet with advanced touch-screen capabilities, every bank branch seamlessly starts saving paper sheets, trees and, ultimately, the planet.
+By utilizing a tablet with advanced touch-screen capabilities, every bank branch seamlessly starts saving paper sheets, trees, and, ultimately, the planet.
 Every transaction equates to multiple sheets of paper and every contract to a dozen of them.
-If as per magic all of these turn digital, how much closer is a bank to become 100% green?
+If as per magic all of these turn digital, how much closer is a bank to becoming 100% green?

 5 Additional Benefits from Interactive Banking Technology and the Use of Touch-screen Displays

 A successful company will always have the customer journey in mind.
 Banks, due to the nature of the business, see every little detail of this journey being magnified.
 By adopting an interactive approach and creating value for the customer at multiple stages with the use of touch-screens and tablets, banks can improve the customer journey and provide a better service with a residual cost.